 PORTER-CABLE PC1500HG 1500-Watt Heat Gun

 This is a lightweight but powerful tool.
-At just 2 lbs. and with 6 feet of electric cord, this Porter-Cable is perfect for long use while covering a wide area.
+At just 2 lbs. and with 6 feet of an electric cord, this Porter-Cable is perfect for long use while covering a wide area.
 It features a dual temperature control that allows you to toggle between the high

 and low options.